Dixith1196/THE-HUNT/README.md

 * This entity is also an associative entity that map teams and competitions.It consists of 3 attributes:Competion ID,Team Number,Team score that stores the scores of different team members.

 ## User Stories
+* User can register in Sign-up module.
+* User can login in login module.
 * User can create a quest in create quest module.
+* User can send invitation to other members.
 * User can manage his team in user profile module.
+* User can create competition.
 * In Leader-Board module, Statistics of the team will be displayed.
 * In map module, navigation of the team will be displayed using their GPS tracking system.
-* User can register in Sign-up module.
-* User can login in login module.

 ## Roles
 | Roles            | Names                |